Instructor: Dr. Jon Holtzman

 Content goals

-The class is split up into four main sections, as listed below.
+The class is split up into five main sections, as listed below.
 Some of the

 questions we will address in each section are also given: